 When the sun was up, she stretched out her arms and leaped to the crags below.
-The young warrior gathered her broken body in his arms and carried her to the cave.
+Realizing too late where she had gone, the young warrior found and gathered her broken body in his arms and carried her to the cave.
 In the cave their two hearts were made into one, as we see in the Great Heart of Timpanogos.

 If you look closely at the mountain, people say you can see an outline of Utahna lying on the top of Mount Timpanogos.